Homemade Yogurt Recipe

 If your yogurt turns out runny, check to make sure your milk isn’t ultra-pasteurized or that your yogurt starter isn’t old/weak.
 If you want a firmer yogurt, you can add a few tablespoons of nonfat powdered milk to the starter.
 I personally didn’t notice a big difference when I tried this, though, so I don’t plan to bother with that extra step/ingredient again.

-For a thicker, Greek-style yogurt, place a colander lined with cheesecloth over a bowl.
+For a thicker, Greek-style yogurt, place a colander over a bowl.
 Pour the yogurt into the colander and let it strain in the refrigerator for several hours until you have the desired consistency.

 After the 5-12 hours, when your yogurt is firm, place the jars of yogurt into the refrigerator for two hours to chill before eating.
 Eat the quart jar of yogurt and set aside the pint jar to use as starter for the next batch.